-- 1. Read the entire Illinois Model thoroughly. - A valid email address is required to apply.
-The address must be written or typed legibly on the first page of the application where indicated.
-All correspondence regarding the application will be sent to the provided email address.
-If you do not have an email address, contact the ICB office for assistance. - 3.
-Complete all parts of the application.
-Print legibly or type application. - 4.
-Attach all required documentation to support employment and education (i.e., current job description, official transcripts, copies of training certificates, letters of attendance/participation). - 5.
+- 1. Read the entire Illinois Model thoroughly. - A valid email address is required to apply. - 3.
+Use the link provided to apply through Certemy - 4.
+Upload all required documentation in your Certemy account to support employment and education (i.e., current job description, official transcripts, copies of training certificates, letters of attendance/participation). - 5.
 A current job description is required.
 Job descriptions must be on agency letterhead, dated and signed by the applicant and supervisor and must reflect the applicant's actual counseling duties and responsibilities. - 6.
-Sign, date and notarize the Counselor's Code of Ethics.
-Please submit page 17 of the application only. - 7.
-Verify the completeness of the application by using the "Application Checklist" included in the front of the application. - 8.
-Completed application materials and the application fee must be mailed to, ICB, 401 East Sangamon Avenue, Springfield, IL 62702.
-Applications will not be accepted by email. - 9.
-After the application is approved, the applicant has paid the exam fee and passed the exam, the applicant will be sent an invoice for the initial certification fee.
-Once the fee is paid and the applicant receives the certificate in the mail, he/she will be officially certified and will be required to renew the certification in two years. - 10.
+Sign, date and notarize the Counselor's Code of Ethics. - 7.
+Applications are done through Certemy, no application will be accepted via mail or email. - 8.
+After the application is approved, the applicant has paid the exam fee and passed the exam, the applicant will be sent an invoice for the initial certification fee through their Certemy account.
+Once the fee is paid and the applicant receives the certificate in their Certemy digital wallet, they will be officially certified and will be required to renew the certification in two years. - 9.
 Applicants have one year to complete the application process.
 The year time limit starts when ICB receives your application and fee.